Banner

 Librarians are available to help instructors search for original sources of information if plagiarism is suspected.
 Contact your subject librarian.

 Your subject librarian can help you develop assignments that make plagiarism less viable, like asking for bibliographies in advance, starting with annotated bibliographies and recommending topics that are less likely to have ready-made papers available online.
+We can also help you explore options for designing assignments that thoughtfully incorporate or discourage AI tool use, in alignment with MRU policy and ADC recommendations.
 Contact your subject librarian

-SLS administers an academic integrity online training module for students and also offers workshops and appointments on writing, referencing, math and learning topics.
-Additionally, SLS has created this list of supports for students’ academic integrity learning.
+- Student Learning Services offers workshops and appointments on writing, referencing, math and learning topics and has a list of supports for students’ academic integrity learning.

 Citation Management